 - Follow Hadrian’s Wall across Britain.

 - Tackle the Alta Via 1 in the Italian Dolomites.

 - Eat at a Michelin 3-star restaurant.
 Eleven Madison Park in NYC, check!
 Add more recently, Sketch London.

 - Partake in afternoon tea at historic hotels and venues across the world including Belvoir Castle, where the ritual was said to have been initiated by the Duchess of Bedford.
-Another forever work in progress… So far I’ve had afternoon tea at The Raffles, Singapore; The Ritz, London; and The Plaza Hotel, NYC are complete.
+Another forever work in progress… So far I’ve had afternoon tea at The Raffles, Singapore; The Ritz, London; and The Plaza Hotel, NYC and The Fairmont Olympic, Seattle.

 - Greek food IN Greece.

 - Drink coffee before it leaves the plantation.
 I’ve done this twice now in Jamaica and Colombia, and I’d still go back for more.

 - Coffee and cake my way through Vienna.

 - Tapas with a side of people-watching on a sunny terrace in Spain.